 - VR niche markets

 With so many industries standing to benefit from either VR or AR or both, the ground is ripe for startups to do their thing, and for the investors that fund them.
-According to Uploadvr.com, more than $765M has been invested in VR/AR during the last five years.
+According to UploadVR, more than $765M has been invested in VR and AR during the last 5 years.

 TechCrunch has another take, suggesting that investment in VR and AR in 2016 will target three core growth areas: hardware, content, and software/infrastructure/tools.
 Furthermore, TechCrunch suggests that there just might be more investment opportunities in the VR/AR space than investors at this point.
 If that is so, then there may never be a better time to invest in VR/AR than now.

-AppReal is a virtual reality company specializing in VR and AR development solutions and mobile app development.
+AppReal is a virtual reality company specializing in VR and augmented reality development solutions.
 Whether you need programming assistance with your own VR/AR project, custom development, or complete VR and AR production, we have the technology to make your vision a reality.